Age of consent in Europe: History

 Until 1866, "acts against nature" [anal intercourse] were punishable with the stake.
 However, until the late 18th century the rule was never used, and, when it came into effect, the convicts were always sentenced to 7 years in jail.
 This became the punishment introduced in the Penal Code 1866, but now only for homosexual acts.

 In 1969, Denmark became the first country to legalise pictorial pornography, but this did not affect laws related to the age of people participating in its production.
-Consequently, the legal age of consent (15) equaled the limit for pornography produced within the country, but material produced in other countries (where the Danish consent law does not apply) was not covered and therefore legal.
+Consequently, the legal age of consent (15) equalled the limit for pornography produced within the country, but material produced in other countries (where the Danish consent law does not apply) was not covered and therefore legal.
 In 1980 it became illegal to sell, spread or possess pornography involving children under the age of 15, regardless of its country of origin (Danish Penal Code §235).
 The limit was later changed to 18 years, which is the standing law today, although it remains legal for a person over the age of 15 to take their own nude photos, as long as they are only shared with friends (for example with a boyfriend or girlfriend), the receiver explicitly has received the right to possess them, and they are not shared or spread any further.
 In the period between the legalisation of pornography and the 1980 amendment to the Danish Penal Code, some companies (infamously Color Climax) exploited the lack of age restrictions on material produced in other countries.

 Estonia

-The age of consent in Estonia is 16, as specified by Section 145 of the Criminal Code of Republic of Estonia (sexual intercourse or other act of sexual nature with a child), which reads: "(1) Engaging in sexual intercourse or any other acts of sexual nature with a person under sixteen years of age by an adult person, unless the age difference between the adult person and the person between fourteen and sixteen years of age is not more than five years, is punishable by up to five years’ imprisonment."
+The age of consent in Estonia is 16, as specified by Section 145 of the Criminal Code of Republic of Estonia (sexual intercourse or other act of sexual nature with a child), which reads: "(1) Engaging in sexual intercourse or any other acts of sexual nature with a person under sixteen years of age by an adult person, unless the age difference between the adult person and the person between fourteen and sixteen years of age is not more than five years, is punishable by up to five years' imprisonment."
 Aggravated circumstances exist if the child is under 14 or if the perpetrator is a repeat offender.
 The most serious punishment is if the victim is under 10 years of age, as Section 147 states: "Within the meaning of the offences provided for in this Subchapter [Subchapter 7 Offences against Sexual Self-determination], a person is deemed to be incapable to comprehend if he or she is less than ten years of age."

-The age of consent was raised from 14 to 16 in June 2022 (with a close in age exemption of 5 years for 14 and 15 years olds), and the marriageable age was raised from 15 to 18 effective as of November 1, 2022.
+The age of consent was raised from 14 to 16 in June 2022 (with a close in age exemption of 5 years set for those aged 14 and 15).